-The Department of Public Safety provides fire prevention and safety training for the campus, including programs related to fire extinguisher training which is taught in collaboration with local fire authorities.
+The University provides fire prevention and safety training for the campus, including programs related to fire extinguisher training, which is taught in collaboration with local fire authorities.

-Each semester, the Department of Public Safety coordinates a fire and evacuation drill in each residential facility (except Bucknell West) to prepare building occupants for an organized evacuation in case of a fire or other emergency.
+Each semester, the University coordinates a fire and evacuation drill in each residential facility (except Bucknell West) to prepare building occupants for an organized evacuation in case of a fire or other emergency.
 By conducting regular tests, students learn the location of emergency exits and fire safety evaluation procedures generally, and the Department of Public Safety is able to test the operation of the fire alarm components.